Three ways to get an interest-free loan

 As you can see, all these are relatively short-term borrowing solutions.
 If you need a low-interest repayment plan lasting much longer than a year, a long-term, low rate credit card might be a better solution for you.

-Alternatively, you may qualify for a low rate loan.
-The Derbyshire Building Society current offers a personal loan with a representative interest rate of 5.4%.
+Alternatively, you may qualify for a low rate personal loan.
+Derbyshire Building Society currently offers a personal loan with a representative interest rate of 5%.
+Just make sure you can afford to pay your monthly repayments and don't use it as an excuse to rack up more debt.